data-compliance/data-compliance.github.io/content/tools/_index.md

 ## 🗂️ Document-wise Compliance Tag

-Due to data distribution restrictions, we are unable to directly upload the filterd dataset, however, we provide a document-wise compliance tag for easy filtering.
-For each document in the FineWeb family, we tag it as either compliant or non-compliant.
+Due to data distribution restrictions, we are unable to directly upload the filterd dataset, however, we provide a document-wise compliance tag for easy filtering, using the `robots-checker`.
+For each document in the FineWeb family, we provide a compliance tag indicating either true or false.
+True means that the document is from a compliant source.

 <div style="background: var(--code-bg); padding: 1.5em; border-radius: 8px; margin: 1em 0; border: 1px solid var(--border);">